Teeth play a great role in the smile’s appearance and overall health of your child.

 What Makes Someone a Good Candidate for Dental Bridge?

 So, what makes someone a good candidate?
 Who is eligible?
-An individual with one or more missing teeth is a perfect candidate.
+An individual with one or more missing teeth is a perfect candidate, even children.

 - Physical Health – The candidate should have good overall health.
 At the time of shaping teeth for the bridge, the gums will be affected.
 Candidates will need to be able to handle that procedure, therefore, be sure to let your kid’s dentist know if you have any major past or present health conditions.

 - Gum Health – An individual who is opting for pontics should also have healthy teeth and gums.
 People who have gum disease are not a good fit for a dental bridge.